 - Scan and repair WoW

-Fix 1: Check your input device
+Fix 1: Check your audio input device

 There’re many reasons for microphone problems, but the first thing you should do when troubleshooting is to check the physical connections.
 Make sure the cables of your microphone are securely plugged into the correct audio jack.